Luzkan/smells/content/smells/boolean-blindness.md

 ## Boolean Blindness

-In the Haskell community, there is a well (un-)known question about the filter function - does the filter predicate means to `TAKE` or to `DROP` (check [example](#example))?
-Boolean Blindness smell occurs in a situation in which a function or method that operates on `bool`-s destroys the information about what the _boolean_ represents.
-In those situations, it would be much better to have an expressive equivalent of the _boolean_ type with appropriate naming.
-For the filter function, it could be a type `Keep` defined as data `Keep = Drop | Take`.
+In the Haskell community, there is a well-(un)known question about the filter function - does the filter predicate means to `TAKE` or to `DROP` (check [example](#example))?
+Boolean Blindness smell occurs in a situation in which a function or method that operates on `bool`-s destroys the information about what _boolean_ represents.
+In those situations, it would be much better to have an expressive  equivalent of type _boolean_ } with appropriate names.
+For the filter function, it could be of type `Keep` defined as data `Keep = Drop | Take`.

-This Smell is in the same family with [Uncommunicative Names](./uncommunicative-name.md) and [Magic Numbers](./magic-number.md).
+This smell is in the same family as [Uncommunicative Names](./uncommunicative-name.md) and [Magic Numbers](./magic-number.md).

 ### Problems: